Area of Interest Selection#

 Local#

-Use the AOI selection method dropdown list, and select the target administrative level, a new dropdown will load up with all the corresponding boundaries to the next administrative level that is linked with the base level, i.e. select Admin level 2 as the method, chose Colombia as a country, select the Amazonas department as the next level, and finally select Leticia municipality.
+For example, select Admin level 2 as the method, choose Colombia as the country, select the Amazonas department as the next level, and finally select the Leticia municipality.

 Custom geometries#